 - Dental Exclusive Provider Organization (DEPO)

-- Replacement of surgical dental implant - once every five years
+- Replacement of surgical dental implant once every 10 years

 These limits could be a challenge if you need coverage for more than one dental implant.